swails/cluster-setup/README.md

-# qnap-setup
+# cluster-setup

-Setup for my QNAP instance
+Setup for my home cluster

+## ``qnap/``

+This directory contains the setup files for the QNAP NAS device.